Symptoms of functional incontinence include increased urinary volume, even if the person is aware of the need to urinate.

 The treatment for functional incontinence includes having the patient follow a voiding schedule.
-This helps the patient empty their bladder at predictable times as to avoid incidents of incontinence.
+This schedule helps the patient empty their bladder at predictable times to avoid incidents of incontinence.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.